PATRICIA MOSS-VREELAND

 your truly insightful vision of art, memory and creativity.

-Susan Magee, MFA, Instructor of Communication, Drexel University
+Susan Magee, MFA, Communication Instructor, Author, Drexel University

 A Place for Memory is a book to savor.
 The beautiful artwork alone may tempt